InEngine-NET/InEngine.NET/docs-src/commands.md

  |___|_| |_|_____|_| |_|\__, |_|_| |_|\___(_|_| \_|_____| |_|
                         |___/

+Plugin:
-Plugin: InEngine.Core
+  Name:    InEngine.Core
+  Version: 3.x

 Commands:
-  null	A null operation command.
-Literally does nothing. echo	Echo some text to the console.
-Useful for end-to-end testing. queue:publish	Publish a command message to a queue. queue:consume	Consume one or more command messages from the queue. queue:length	Get the number of messages in the primary and secondary queues. queue:clear	Clear the primary and secondary queues.
+  queue:publish     Publish a command message to a queue. queue:consume     Consume one or more command messages from the queue. queue:length      Get the number of messages in the primary and secondary queues. queue:flush       Clear the primary or secondary queues. queue:republish   Republish failed messages to the queue. queue:peek        Peek at messages in the primary or secondary queues. echo              Echo some text to the console.
+Useful for end-to-end testing. proc              Launch an arbitrary process.
 ```

 ## Print Help Text for a Plugin's Commands